learn-co-students/backbone-basic-models-and-views-bk-003/README.md

 * Sends captured input to the model.

 ## About: Specific to this Lab

-In this lab we want to combine the ideas of a model and a view.
+In this lab, we want to combine the concepts of a model and a view.
 Our view is going to render a form into the DOM.
-It will then wait for user interaction, handle that interaction by writing the user's input into an in memory model.
-In the next lab we will complete the loop by introducing the events module of Backbone which allows our views to listen to changes to the model and update themselves.
+It will then wait for user interaction, and handle that interaction by writing the user's input into an in-memory model.
+In the next lab, we will complete the loop by introducing the events module of Backbone which allows our views to listen to changes to the model and update themselves.

 Models extend/inherit from `Backbone.Model` and take an object with certain preset keys.